Symbiatch/pgAdmin3/README.md

 ==================

 -------------------------------------------------------------------------------
 NOTE!
+This is a fork of https://github.com/Symbiatch/pgAdmin3, which supports PostgreSQL 11 and newer.
+The addition of this fork is, that it gets compiled on Linux systems smoothly and has few more fixes:

+- uses the latest version of wxWidgets
+- contains some fix regarding plugins factory
+- contains fix of .gitignore and improved desktop integration
+- contains markdown versions of README and INSTALL

+The original note from Symbiatch:
 This is a fork of the official pgAdmin3 due to it no longer being maintained.
 This fork is meant to provide support for new PostgreSQL server versions to users who want to use pgAdmin3 rather than pgAdmin4.
 If you have issues with this version do NOT contact the original developers, rather post